 What’s forgotten is that the Chargers actually traded up one slot to guarantee themselves one of the blue-chip quarterbacks.
 What of the Arizona Cardinals, who ended up with the third pick?
 Surely they dodged a bullet?
 Well, not really.

 Meet Andre Wadsworth, the blue-chip Florida State linebacker

 Ryan Leaf was far from the only over-valued prospect from that 1998 draft.

 The Arizona Cardinals desperately needed a playmaker of Wadsworth’s caliber.
-They finished the previous season a dismal 4-12, and their defense ranked 27th out of 30 in yards allowed.
+They finished the previous season a dismal 4-12, and their defense ranked 27th in yards allowed.
 After the two quarterbacks went off the board, the Cardinals took Wadsworth with the third overall pick.

 Contract disputes and injuries take their toll

-Wadsworth did not make a very good first impression on his new team.
-He spent much of the 1998 preseason engaged in a contract holdout, demanding a signing bonus similar to those which Manning and Leaf signed for.
+Wadsworth did not make a good first impression on his new team.
+He spent much of the 1998 preseason engaged in a contract holdout, demanding a signing bonus similar to those Manning and Leaf signed.
 Fortunately, the two sides came to an agreement the day before the regular season began.

 The following year, Wadsworth dealt with worsening swelling in his right knee that forced him out of the lineup for much of the season.
 Despite multiple surgeries on that knee, he never returned to his previous form.
 After the 2000 season, the Cardinals released Wadsworth, and no other team picked him up in free agency.
 His career in the NFL seemed to be over after only three seasons.